Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Introduction

 Section \ref{extensions} develops the extensions we make to the CEM framework to overcome the limitations we outlined in Section \ref{limitations}, which constitute the core of our contribution.
 We first introduce a new topological helper object, the auxiliary trail.
 We show next how we leverage AD to evaluate an exact gradient of the CEM form-finding algorithm and guide the reader through this process with a simple constrained form-finding example.
 We also present a new standalone design tool called \texttt{compas\_cem} that encapsulates the two above-mentioned extensions.

 In Section \ref{experiments}, we benchmark and validate the extended CEM framework by studying multiple constrained form-finding problems on three different types of structures: a self-stressed tensegrity, a tree canopy and a curved suspension bridge subjected to torsional loads.
 The applicability of our work in practical structural design problems is showcased in the case study of a spiral staircase in Section \ref{casestudy}.
+For reproducibility, we share the data and the code we use to solve all the constrained form-finding problems we discuss in Sections \ref{experiments} and \ref{casestudy} in the open-access repository in \cite{cemad-cad}.

 The paper concludes in Section \ref{conclusion} with a discussion of our experimental findings, the limitations of our approach, its potential relation to other geometric form-finding methods, and future research directions.